About Me

-I’ve written on everything from gauchos in Argentina to undocumented immigration in the U.S. and international banking in Canada.
+I’ve written on topics from gauchos in Argentina to undocumented immigration in the U.S. and international banking in Canada.
 If there’s a thread running through my work, it’s a love of international places and an obsession with living other cultures, other languages and other people’s lives – then putting that into words and pictures.

 The site